-The property forms part of a mixed residential and commercial area on the outskirts of the town of Wick.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found within the town.
+The property forms part of an established residential area in the village of Dunbeath.
+The surrounding properties in the immediate vicinity are generally of a similar age, style and use.
+A limited range of typical local amenities can be found within the town, with a wider range being available within the town of Wick, which lies within commuting distance.